ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 Ran all test suites with tests matching "left-side".
 ```

+## Publishing the packages

+See [docs/publishing.md](docs/publishing.md) for the steps to publish the packages.

 ### All tests

 To run all the tests, use `npm run alltest`: